SinaMirrazavi/QP_IK_solver/README.md

 Nlopt http://ab-initio.mit.edu/wiki/index.php/NLopt

-CVXGEN http://cvxgen.com/docs/index.html **(Due to lisence, I needed to remove CVxgen, please follow the steps in the mentioned webpage to get the CVxgen files.)**
+CVXGEN http://cvxgen.com/docs/index.html **(Due to the license, I needed to remove CVxgen, please follow the steps in the mentioned webpage to get the CVxgen files.)**

 # Features: